mrblonde91/Refactoring-In-Action/README.md

 However the most insulting part of this code is impurity.
 This is a somewhat stupid example but we have enabled the mutation of the `bookCollection`.
 The back pipe `<-` has been utilised to mutate it.
 However we have made the function `impure` and have potentially introduced impurity into other functions that rely on that collection.
 In the original version, the result of the function was always predictable, however the out of scope `bookCollection` has introduced potential side effects.

 A lot of issues such as the above are common sense issues and can easily be avoided by not enabling things like mutation. `Purity` is a key concept to functional programming in general, if a function receives the same argument, the result should always be predictable.
-Some parts of moving one's thought process from object oriented to functional concepts is a hurdle.
+Some parts of moving one's thought process from object oriented to functional concepts are a hurdle.
 It is possible to write F# like C# however much of time things like for loops or if-else conditions are simply unnecessary.

 So initially, refactoring existing code over to F# will be slower for those transitioning from object oriented design.